EDP promotes exhibitions, concerts and debates in the 17th FLIP

 Museum of Portuguese Language Itinerary

-The Museum of Portuguese Language promotes on the 12th the first Flip international slam.
+At the Museum of Portuguese Language promotes on the 12th the first Flip international slam.
 The spoken poetry battle called Flip Slam is part of Flip’s main program and gathers poets from six countries.
 On the 13th, the Portuguese Language Slam will feature Brazilian artists and an open mic available for the public.

 Curated by Roberta Estrela D’Alva, one of the pioneers of the slam movement in Brazil and content consultant of the Museum of Portuguese Language (in the Falares experience), the Flip Slam will be held in the Praça Auditorium and gathers poets and performers Pieta Poeta (Brazil), Edyoung Lennon (Cape Verde), Raquel Lima (Portugal), Porsha Olayiwola (USA), Joelle Taylor (England) and Salva Soler (Spain).
 The Slam of the Portuguese Language on the other hand will be held in the courtyard of the Paraty Culture House, welcoming poets from the slam scene and international Portuguese-speaking slam participants to open the battle of spoken poetry, which will feature young people from the region of Paraty and registration for public participation.
 The presentation is by Emerson Alcalde, from the Guilhermina (SP) Slam.

-The participation of the Museum of Portuguese Language at the 17th International Literary Festival in Paraty - Flip is an initiative of the Roberto Marinho Foundation and the Government of São Paulo, sponsored by EDP, Grupo Globo and Itaú Cultural.
+At the participation of the Museum of Portuguese Language at the 17th International Literary Festival in Paraty - Flip is an initiative of the Roberto Marinho Foundation and the Government of São Paulo, sponsored by EDP, Grupo Globo and Itaú Cultural.